 5 min read · Design

-Heathered Moss is Hardie's signature California sage — a soft, warm green that reads as natural rather than aggressive.
-Here's where it works and how to use it.
+Heathered Moss is Hardie's signature California sage — a soft, warm green with gray-brown undertones that reads as considered earth tone rather than aggressive modern green.
+It belongs on homes that want to relate to their landscape: foothill custom work, wine-country estates, and traditional craftsman.
+Here's where it shines, how it ages, and how to pair it.

 What Heathered Moss actually looks like